amotter443/restaurant/README.md

 An intro ML project using unsupervised Machine Learning to cluster restaurants based on geographic location.

+I chose to work on this project because it integrated two areas I previously had worked with disparately but never together: geospatial analytics and unsupervised machine learning.
+Selecting the optimal quantity of clusters and tuning hyperparameters is an imprecise science that requires both intuition and integration of statistical theories like the bias-variance tradeoff.
+Given I had an upcoming project integrating these two areas of data science together, this provided an opportunity to refresh these skills and utilize them together in a new way.

 Who is this project for?
 ------------------------
 - Beginner data scientists looking to familiarize themselves with basic clustering